Knicks–Pacers rivalry: 2025 Eastern Conference finals

 In game one, the Pacers orchestrated their third improbable comeback this playoffs, with a stunning 138–135 comeback win against the Knicks in Game 1.
 The Knicks led by 14 points with 2:51 minutes left, but Aaron Nesmith kept the Pacers in the game with a flurry of 3-pointers, becoming the first player in NBA history to make six 3-pointers in the fourth quarter of a playoff game.
 Still with a slim lead, Karl-Anthony Towns and OG Anunoby proceeded to go 1-for-2 each at the free throw line with less than 15 seconds left.
 After Anunoby's free throw make with 7.1 seconds left to put the Knicks up two, Tyrese Haliburton dribbled the ball up the court, attacked the rim, dribbled back out toward the 3-point line and fired up the jumper over Mitchell Robinson.
 The ball bounced high above the shot clock and miraculously went in.
 Haliburton did a choke signal towards the crowd, harking back to Pacers Hall of Famer Reggie Miller's choke sign at Spike Lee while leading an Indiana comeback in Game 5 of the 1994 Eastern Conference Finals (Miller was also in attendance at the game for TNT doing color commentary).
-While the Pacers rushed towards Haliburton in celebration thinking they had won the game, officials reviewed the last play and Haliburton's foot was on the 3-point line, which took the game to overtime.
+While the Pacers rushed towards Haliburton in celebration thinking they had won the game, officials reviewed the last play and Haliburton's toes were on the 3-point line, which took the game to overtime.
 In total, the fourth quarter took 49 minutes in real time to play.
 In addition, the Pacers outscored the Knicks 20–6 from 2:51 in the fourth quarter until regulation.
 In OT, the trading of baskets continued between the teams, but a reviewed Jalen Brunson turnover and a two Obi Toppin dunks gave the Pacers the slight three point edge.
 With 10.1 seconds left, Brunson and Towns missed threes that would have tied the game, thus giving Indiana the win.
 Haliburton (31 points, 11 assists) and Nesmith (30 points, 8-for-9 from three) starred in the Pacers victory.
 The Knicks, who had a 99.7% chance of winning the game deep in the fourth quarter, were led by Brunson (45 points, 15-for-25 from the floor) and Towns (35 points, 11-for-17 from the floor, 12 rebounds).